World of Warcraft: Legion: Changes to existing classes

 Some existing classes experienced major changes.
 For example, hunters, who are predominantly ranged and rely on pet damage, had their three specializations changed: Survival allows them to wield melee weapons while fighting alongside their pet, Beastmaster can use multiple pets at once and Marksmanship has the option to forgo their pet in exchange for stronger ranged abilities.
-Warlocks' demonology specialization no longer has the metamorphosis ability because the ability was given to demon hunters; this warlock specialization is refocused around using multiple summoned demon minions at once.
+Warlocks' demonology specialization no longer has the metamorphosis ability because the ability was given to demon hunters; this warlock specialization is refocused around using multiple summoned demon minions at once, fundamentally changing the specialization.
 Other removals from the game included the Gladiator Stance talent for Protection Warriors, which helped that specialization do more damage at the expense of tanking ability, and the Fistweaving talent that allowed Mistweaver Monks to heal allies by dealing melee damage.
 All of the class changes are explained in each of Blizzard's "Legion Class Preview Series".

 Transmogrify 2.0

 The transmogrification system, which allows players to remodel their items' appearances, was expanded with Transmogrify 2.0.
-All soulbound item appearances players have in their inventory and bank are added to the wardrobe's user interface, similar to the transmogrification system used in Diablo III: Reaper of Souls.
-Additionally, all applicable gear rewards (such as mail armor for Shaman/Hunters but not leather) from every quest completed and treasure found are added to the player's wardrobe.
+All soulbound item appearances players have in their inventory and bank were added to the wardrobe's user interface, similar to the transmogrification system used in Diablo III: Reaper of Souls.
+Additionally, all applicable gear rewards from every quest completed and treasure found were also added to the player's wardrobe.
 The wardrobe can be used to create outfits that can be saved to a list and set to change automatically with specialization changes.
 After items have been added to the wardrobe, the player does not need to keep them in their bank or inventory in order to retain the appearances in the wardrobe.

 In addition to the existing options to hide helms and cloaks from appearing on a player character, an option to hide shoulder armor was added to the transmogrify system in patch 7.0.
 In patch 7.1, options to hide belts, tabards and shirts were added.